-Intraday trading is referred to as day trading in the stock market.
-In this article, we will discuss what is day/intraday trading and how it differs from swing trading, and most importantly what are the things you need to understand to get started your stock trading career.
+In this article, I will explain intraday trading and how it differs from swing trading, and most importantly what are the things you need to understand to get started your stock trading career.
+Intraday trading is also referred to as day trading in the stock market.

+Many retail traders make a living from trading stocks and other securities.
 Both intraday and swing trading can help you to make money from the comfort of your home.

 What is intraday or day trading

-These traders always have a trading plan for what they will trade, when to enter and exit a position, how to protect trading profit, and most importantly how to minimize loss of capital.
+These traders always have a plan for what they will trade, when to enter and exit a position, how to protect profit, and most importantly how to minimize loss of capital.